Home/ Book Info/ Ordering Info

 inker

 Keith Williams graduated from the School of Visual Arts in 1980.
 He started working for Marvel in 1982 as a background artist; about a year later he became the first Romita Raider.
 The following year, Keith became the assistant editor of the Spider-Man line of books for about nine months.
-The rest is a blur, working as a background assistant for John Byrne on Alpha Flight, The Hulk and Action Comics, and inking Web of Spider Man for four years.
-Quasar, Silver Surfer, Warlock Chronicles, and The Mask for Dark Horse were other inking assignments.
-For the past five years he has worked on The Phantomcomicstrip, which was created by Lee Falk, for King Features Syndicate.
+The rest is a blur, working as a background assistant for John Byrne on Alpha Flight, The Hulk and Action Comics, and inking Web of Spider-Man for four years.
+Quasar, Silver Surfer, Warlock Chronicles, She Hulk, X-Men and The Mask for Dark Horse were other inking assignments.
+For ten years he had worked on The Phantom comic strip, which was created by Lee Falk, for King Features Syndicate.
+Most recently he has worked on Moonstone Comics’ Kolchak the Nightstalker and Buckaroo Banzai.

 Fred pic Keith pic